cockroachdb/docs/frequently-asked-questions.md

 ## What languages can I use to work with CockroachDB?

 Cockroach supports the PostgreSQL wire protocol, so you can use any available PostgreSQL client drivers.
+We've tested it from the following languages:

+- Go
+- Python
+- Ruby
+- Java
+- JavaScript (node.js)
+- C++/C
+- Closure
+- PHP

+See [Install Client Drivers](/install-client-drivers.html) for more details.

 ## How does CockroachDB differ from MySQL or PostgreSQL?